-In conversation with the umpire who was ready to throw Monica Seles out of the Wimbledon final
+In conversation with the umpire who upset Monica Seles in the 1992 Wimbledon final

 This is a tale that so nearly ended with one of the most infamous decisions in tennis history, as chair umpire Sultan Gangji was cast into the eye of a storm.

 The stage was the 1992 Wimbledon final, with Steffi Graf renewing her rivalry with Monica Seles on one of the biggest days of the tennis year.